eljoey/BDO-Api-Helper/docs/mpClone/itemSearch.md

 **Content examples**

-Returns a list of item/s in the following format
+Returns json in the following format

 ```json
 {